mojaloop/documentation/docs/community/contributing/critical-change-process.md

            and your desired changed and/or new behaviours.
     3. Your assigned Design Authority members will likely ask lots of questions in order to fully understand your proposal and its context.
-2. Your assigned design authority member(s) will help you identify any other potentially impacted contributors, teams or stakeholders to bring them in to the review process.
+2. Your assigned design authority members will help you identify any other potentially impacted contributors, teams or stakeholders to bring them in to the review process.
 This is done to ensure up and downstream behaviours are not adversely affected and also, to take into account any upcoming changes in other areas of the system.
 Mojaloop is a large system and it is often helpful to bring in experts from other areas to assist.
-3. The primary goal of your assigned Design Authority member(s) is to identify and mitigate risks that you may not have spotted.
+3. The primary goal of your assigned Design Authority members is to identify and mitigate risks that you may not have spotted.
-    1. Your assigned design authority member(s) may make suggestions to mitigate risk from your design and may ask you to make specific changes to bring your proposal in line with any established Mojaloop constraints.
+    1. Your assigned design authority members may make suggestions to mitigate risk from your design and may ask you to make specific changes to bring your proposal in line with any established Mojaloop constraints.